evanharmon/eph-headspace/aws-dynamodb-read-write.md

 - ALL are 1KB
 - ALL are 1 write per second

+### Read / Write Capacity

+- set per Table
+- can be changed at any time.
+It's an ASYNC operation
+- allocated on a per second basis

-## Capacity Limits
+## READ

-- cannot decrease capacity units more than 4 times per day
-- can increase as much as you want
+Can range from 0.5 to 100 RCUs based on max 400KB item size

 ## Eventual Consistent Reads